dblume/list-photos-on-phone/README.md

 This is a simple Python script to run on a Windows system with an iPhone attached.
 It iterates the photos on the phone, and lists the ones that haven't been copied to the local disk yet.

+### This is a Deprecated Project Now

+iPhones don't provide a DCIM folder when connected to Windows computers anymore.

 ### Getting Started

 You need Windows Python and Python for Windows Extensions Pywin32 (218) for this script to work.